 Nasturtiums are not appropriate for indoor growing as they need an airy environment and a lot of sun.

-If you want to have a nasturtium blooming in early summer, you have to plant the seeds in the early spring period.
-Make sure you plant and grow them on a very sunny place as they need heavy sunlight to bloom more and longer.
+If you want to plant nasturtiums blooming in early summer, you must grow the seeds in the early spring.
+Make sure you grow nasturtium plants in a very sunny place, as they need heavy sunlight to bloom more and longer, especially in warm climates.

-Nasturtiums also like well-drained and moist soil.
-If you plant them directly in the garden, nasturtiums do not need fertilizers as their roots do not require rich-ingredients soil (8).
+Growing nasturtiums in well-drained and moist soil is ideal.
+If you plant them directly in the vegetable garden, nasturtiums do not need fertilizers as their roots do not require rich-ingredients soil (8).
+Just remember, robust soil properties can cause nasturtiums to put out more foliage and fewer flowers, so a good balance is important

-Care for nasturtiums differs depending on whether they are grown in a garden or a pot.
-If you have nasturtiums planted directly in the garden, you can water them regularly during the growing season to ensure that roots have developed well and the plants are healthy.
+Care for nasturtium plants differs depending on whether they are grown in a sunny garden or peat pots.
+If you have nasturtiums planted directly in the garden, you can water them regularly during the growing season to ensure that roots have developed well and the nasturtium plants are healthy.

 If you have nasturtiums in a pot, you have to water them when the soil gets drier in order to prevent rotten of the roots (or make sure the pot has good draining).
 In order to support growth and mitigate the limitations of planting the flower in a pot, it is a good idea to trim it while it grows before the blooming season.